xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 and that its veneration should be a public affair.

-One of the most perceptive observers of the French Revolution was the early Romantic poet, Novalis; his [1799]{.ul} pamphlet, 'Christianity or Europe', is not wrongly considered the founding manifesto of modern conservatism.
+One of the most perceptive observers of the French Revolution was the early Romantic poet, Novalis; his 1799 pamphlet, 'Christianity or Europe', is not wrongly considered the founding manifesto of modern conservatism.
 Like Burke's essay, it is a concise critic of the Revolutionary project.
 Yet, the text also reveals significant passages of appreciation.
-Indeed, for Novalis, the French Revolution [marked the end of the political realisation of the Enlightenment]{.ul}.
-According to Novalis, the philosophers of this period had disparaged morality and the love of art, purging poetry of nature and the human soul; from his point of view, the French Revolution sent a signal of regeneration because [these same Revolutionaries restored passion, religion and the concept of sacralised nature in a historically remarkable manner]{.ul}.
+Indeed, for Novalis, the French Revolution marked the end of the political realisation of the Enlightenment.
+According to Novalis, the philosophers of this period had disparaged morality and the love of art, purging poetry of nature and the human soul; from his point of view, the French Revolution sent a signal of regeneration because these same Revolutionaries restored passion, religion and the concept of sacralised nature in a historically remarkable manner.
 In this way, politics became a matter of mass communication from the end of the Revolution onwards.
 This poet anticipated the principles of political communication in the coming era of the peoples' sovereignty.